reachweb/livewirefilters-docs/usage/livewire-collection-tag.md

 ```

 - Without `auto`, it renders a **"Load more"** button the visitor clicks.
 - With `auto="true"`, it additionally wires up Alpine's `x-intersect` so the next page loads automatically as the trigger scrolls into view.
-Alpine ships with Livewire, so there's **no build step**.
-It still renders a real `<button>`, so it keeps working as a manual button if JavaScript is unavailable.

 Each load grows the page size by the initial `paginate` value (so the example above loads 12 more entries at a time), and the size resets automatically whenever a filter or sort changes.
 The tag **hides itself** once there are no more pages, so you don't need to wrap it in a condition.